 ENGYS developers and application engineers have been closely involved in the success of the adjoint optimisation methodology since its first implementation into CFD codes more than 10 years ago.
-Since those early days ENGYS has constantly driven the development forward improving robustness and accuracy as well expanding the functionality.
+Since those early days, ENGYS has constantly driven the development forward to improve robustness and accuracy as well expanding the functionality.
 HELYX-Adjoint has been adapted as the primary easy-to-use tool for adjoint based topology- and shape-optimisation by many companies.
 In the next few paragraphs I want to shed some light on a fairly recent implementation in the area of multipoint adjoint topology optimisation.

 The geometry and configuration used here is extremely simplified and fictitious, purely chosen to deliver the message.
 The method has been successfully applied to complex real-world geometries, alas, the cool stuff is confidential.